ahmadtc1/NewHacks/README.md

 Our app's user interface was designed using Android Studio by our App developers, [JY](https://github.com/grandpabear), and Grace.

 #### Server Side Logic
 [I](https://github.com/ahmadtc1) developed a web server through which the requests between the Android App and database were processed.
 The server was developed using Python's Flask framework, where I developed a REST Api, accessible at different endpoints for reading and writing data.
-My database of choice was MongoDB, as I love its flexibility, scalibility, and ability to store diverse types of BSON objects.
+My database of choice was MongoDB, as I love its flexibility and storage formats.
 I utilised POST requests to insert data into the database, and GET requests to retrieve data from the database.

 #### Computer Vision